Jeremy Strong ’Got In Trouble’ For ’Trial Of The Chicago 7’ Fart Prank

 “So I planted a fart machine in the judge’s dais where he couldn’t find it.
 I would set it off sometimes before a close-up, and it would really piss him off.
 His face turned red.
 Those are the takes we used in the film.
 It was great — there was real, palpable tension in the room when that happened.
 I got in trouble sometimes with Aaron and the producers, but I kind of felt like… if I’m Jerry Rubin, and I’m not in contempt of some court, then I’m not doing my job.”

-This is only good kind of method acting.
+This is the only good kind of method acting.
 I bet that’s his own egg, too.

 Jeremy Strong's joy at catching an egg in THE TRIAL OF THE CHICAGO 7, the most wholesome. pic.twitter.com/b5airxbDj5